jwharm/java-gi/README.md

 ### Portability

-The published bindings are cross-platform: You can use the same jar on all supported operating systems (64-bit Linux, Windows and MacOS) provided that the native libraries are installed.
-Platform-specific types and methods (like `Gtk.PrintUnixDialog`) check the operating system at runtime and throw an `UnsupportedPlatformException` when necessary.
+The published bindings are cross-platform: You can use the same jar on all supported operating systems (64-bit Linux, Windows and MacOS) provided that the native libraries are installed, but be careful not to use platform-specific types and functions if you care about cross-platform compatibility.

-## Known issues
+## Pitfalls

-Java-GI is still under active development.
-The most notable issues and missing features are currently:

 - Java does not distinguish between signed and unsigned data types.
 Be extra careful when native code returns, for example, a `guint`.
-- Java-GI makes heavy use of [Cleaners](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/ref/Cleaner.html) to free memory or decrease an object's refcount.
+- Java-GI uses [Cleaners](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/ref/Cleaner.html) to free memory or decrease an object's refcount.
 Cleaners are triggered during garbage collection of a Java instance.
-However, Java doesn't guarantee when, and if, the GC will run, and what it will clean, leading to memory leaks.
+However, Java doesn't guarantee when, and if, the GC will run, which means that it can be hard to predict when (and if) native memory is released.